jurriaanschrofer/datagaze/README.md

 - Datagaze handles all models irregardless of their source location, thereby putting no constraints on your project.
 - Datagaze has a substantially smaller memory footprint than annotate.
-- Datagaze is simpler to use: due to configuration being absent, you just have install the gem and run the instructions once.
+- Datagaze is simpler to use: due to configuration being absent, you just have install the gem and run `bundle exec datagaze install` once.
 - Datagaze's source code is much easier to customize or fork (sorry folks, annotate's code base is a mess).

 ### Why annotate is better